Mark-crypto/birthday-reminder-app/README.md

 ## Focus on useState Hook
 - This is a simple react application built for the purpose of showcasing the power of useState as a react hook.
 - It is meant to show how we add state to a functional component.
--

 ## User Instructions
--To be able to view and interact with the application live click on the link: <a href="https://birthday-rem-react.netlify.app/"> Live DEMO </a>
+- To be able to view and interact with the application live click on the link: <a href="https://birthday-rem-react.netlify.app/"> Live DEMO </a>

 ## Developer Instructions
 - To run the the application on your device you can: